ahlem-phantom/AI-HealthCare-Assistant/README.md

 ### 🚀 Built With

-This project is based on MERN Stack technology.
-This is the list of the major frameworks/libraries used to build our project :
+**NearestDoctor** is built using MERN Stack technology.
+You may find below the list of the frameworks/libraries that we used to build our project :
 <br/>